inaimathi/langnostic/resources/posts/catwalk-update.md

 So, as you can tell, not trivial.
 Part of that is solvable by defining a more streamlined `tts` function, but also, a this assumes that your `CWD` is at the OpenVoice project directory top level.
 So like, if you're trying to run this from a different project as a dependency?
 You're kind of SOL.

 I intend to play around with this a bit more to see if I can squeeze out better performance.
+But first, I've got another couple of features to add.
+So, as always, I'll let you know how it goes.